Davy Jeanney

 Davy Jeanney (born 6 December 1986) is a French rallycross driver.
 He was the 2010 French rallycross champion and was runner-up in the 2013 European Rallycross Championship season in Supercars.

-After running in selected rounds for the 2014 FIA World Rallycross Championship it was announced for 2015 that he would be driving full-time for Team Peugeot-Hansen in their Peugeot 208 WRX alongside Timmy Hansen.
+After running in selected rounds for the 2014 FIA World Rallycross Championship, it was announced for 2015 that Jeanney would be driving full-time for Team Peugeot-Hansen in their Peugeot 208 WRX alongside Timmy Hansen.
 He took the first win for a Frenchman in the category at the 2015 World RX of Germany.